-Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when they notice that terrible sound; drip... drip... drip.
+Summer’s coming (as hard as it is to believe right now) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip... drip... drip.
 They glance over to see the cat licking at a puddle that's steadily forming on the bathroom floor.
 Just like that, the mood changes: Concern, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – the air conditioning equipment may be frozen.
-This can strike anywhere, from Pierre to Africa, regardless of climate.
+No – the air conditioning equipment may be frozen.
+This can strike anywhere, from Pierre to Africa, regardless of weather.

 Why Air Conditioners Freeze

 The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Pierre area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Insufficient refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 It is important that the A/C system is completely OFF.